tidepool-org/data-model/device-data/types/basal/scheduled.md

 When ingesting through the legacy jellyfish ingestion service, `duration` is optional because jellyfish also uses the *sequence* of basal events to determine their durations - see [`previous`](./previous.md) for details.

 In Tidepool's new platform APIs (under active development as of April, 2016 at the time of the initial drafting of this document), the `duration` field will be required on all `basal`s.
-In essence, we are moving to a system that places the burden on the client uploading data to determine the duration of `basal`s based on the sequence of basal rate change events (or directly reported in the data from the device, in the less common case).
+In essence, we are moving to a system that places the burden on the client uploading data to determine the duration of `basal`s based on <!-- Suggestion by Eden: Take a look.
+Maybe 'the changes in basal rate' instead of 'the sequence of basal rate change events'?
+I had to read this through multiple times -->the sequence of basal rate change events (or directly reported in the data from the device, in the less common case).

-Note that for some insulin pumps, even for a scheduled basal *not* interrupted by another event like a `suspend` or `temp`, the `duration` may not be the nice round numbers of milliseconds that might be expected given the schedule in the `pumpSettings`—e.g., 3600000 for a `basal` event lasting an hour.
-This is because of how some pumps schedule the small pulses of insulin delivery fulfilling the scheduled `rate`; depending on how the pulses are scheduled, the actual duration of the `basal` may be a bit over or under the scheduled `duration`.
+Note that for some insulin pumps, even for a scheduled basal *not* interrupted by another event like a `suspend` or `temp`, the `duration` may not be the nice round number of milliseconds that might be expected given the schedule in the `pumpSettings`—e.g., 3600000 for a `basal` event lasting an hour. <!-- Edit by Eden --> Because of how some pumps schedule the small pulses of insulin delivery fulfilling the scheduled `rate`, the actual duration of the `basal` may be a bit over or under the scheduled `duration`, depending on how the pulses are scheduled.

 The new platform APIs expect this value to be >= 0 and <= 432000000 (the number of milliseconds in five days), as we assume that any single basal interval, even for a user running a flat-rate basal schedule, is broken up by a suspension of delivery in order to change the infusion site and/or insulin reservoir at least every five days.